 Storyboard vs. Editor: Where to Start and Why It Matters

 When you create a lesson in Mindsmith, you have two core tools available: the Storyboard and the Editor.
-Each serves a different role in the creation process, and understanding how they work together will help you move faster and build better content.
+Each serves a different role in the creation process.
+Understanding how they work together will help you move faster and build better content.

 The Storyboard